-Nov 29: Lecture: Poetry in Cinema (Malgorzata Bugaj)
+Nov 21: Lecture: Cinema and the Senses (Malgorzata Bugaj)

 In this richly illustrated and interactive lecture, we look at the cinematic techniques used to stimulate the five senses, especially smell.
 We will consider the variety of ways the film is able to evoke this absent sense, especially through the synesthetic associations with sound, colour, light, camera movement and framing.

 The second part of the lecture concentrates on some discussion of screen adaptations.
 Cinema has always been drawn to literature, translating words into images and sounds.
 We will examine the relationship between a text and a film along with the challenges and opportunities that a screen adaptation offers.

 Film: Perfume: the Story of a Murderer (Tykwer)